Sound WavesHardBloom L4

 Question

 A siren placed at a railway platform is emitting sound of frequency 5 kHz.
-A passenger sitting in a moving train A records a frequency of 5.5 kHZ, while the train approaches the siren.
+A passenger sitting in a moving train A records a frequency of 5.5 kHz while the train approaches the siren.
 During his return journey in a different train B he records a frequency of 6.0 kHz while approaching the same siren.
-The ratio of the velocity train B to that train A is
+The ratio of the velocity of train B to that of train A is

 Options